-Data Explanation Manager must load the data from the target system.
+Manager must load the data from the target system.
 One Identity Manager communicates directly with the target system to do this.
 Sometimes direct access from the workstation, on which the Synchronization Editor is installed, is not possible.
 For example, because of the firewall configuration or the workstation does not fulfill the necessary hardware and software requirements.
 If direct access is not possible from the workstation, you can set up a remote connection.

 The remote connection server and the workstation must be in the same Active Directory domain.

-Remote connection server configuration: One Identity Manager Service is started RemoteConnectPlugin is installed Azure Active Directory connector is installed The remote connection server must be declared as a Job server in One Identity Manager.
-The Job server name is required. as the synchronization server (with regard to the insta and entitlements).
-Use the synchronization as remote TIP: The remote connection server requires the same configuration as the synchronization server (with regard to the installed software and entitlements).
+Remote connection server configuration:

+- · One Identity Manager Service is started

+- RemoteConnectPlugin is installed

+- · Azure Active Directory connector is installed

+The remote connection server must be declared as a Job server in One Identity Manager.
+The Job server name is required.

+TIP: The remote connection server requires the same configuration as the synchronization server (with regard to the installed software and entitlements).
 Use the synchronization as remote connection server at the same time by installing the RemoteConnectPlugin as well.

-For more detailed information about setting up a remote connection, see the One Identity Manager Target System Synchronization Reference Guide.
+For more detailed information about establishing a remote connection, see the One Identity Manager Target System Synchronization Reference Guide.